wilsonmar/wilsonmar.github.io/_posts/2024-09-12-appsec-scans.md

 1. SCA (Software Composition Analysis) identify modules which have known vulnerabilities within the web of transitive dependencies defined in an SBOM (Software Bill of Materials).
 <br />
 <em>Supply Chain:</em>
-1. Repository Health
-1. Malicious Package Protection include creation of cryptographic hash on each asset to detect whether tampering or other damage has occured.
+1. "Malicious Package Protection" include creation of cryptographic hash on each asset to detect whether tampering or other damage has occured.
-1. Agentic AI Assist
+1. "AI detection" <a target="_blank" href="https://medium.com/the-generator/clever-prompt-injection-thwarts-ai-comments-ef82e7836ff9">expose</a> AI contamination by <a target="_blank" href="https://generativeai.pub/how-researchers-hack-peer-review-with-ai-prompts-a1a8e54310ef">hidden commands</a> which enable AI hijacking human review processes and farm engagement.
 <br />
 <em>Cloud:</em>
 1. Container Security looks inside Docker containers which run both locally and in Kubernetes and other cloud orchestrators.